tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 #### Rotate

 Rotation transformations require the trigonometric functions `cos()` and `sin()`.
-Recall, though, that Processing deals in radians, rather than degrees.
-Any arguments you pass these functions must therefore be expressed in radians.
+Recall, though, that Processing deals in radians, rather than degrees, so any arguments you pass these functions must be expressed in radians.

 Add a pink version of the white square, rotated 45 degrees (roughly `0.785` radians).